binraider/UmbracoCustomVBP/README.md

 So "/my-virtual-folder" would redirect to "/my-virtual-folder/"

 404 document (1).
-This has changed and can no longer reside in any of the virtual paths listed in the "startpaths" appsetting.
+This has changed from 1.0.0/1.0.1 and can no longer reside in any of the virtual paths listed in the "startpaths" appsetting.
 It can reside in the root of the container, or in a sub folder (e.g. misc/404.html) as long as its not in one of the folders listed in the "startpaths" appsetting.

 404 Document (2).
 Alternatively it can also be an external url - so you can point it to a 404 page on your main site or a non-existent page on your main site and have your main site handle the error.
 This needs to be a full url though - e.g. "https://www.mysite.com/etcetcetc"